AyushParkara/SpectreView/README.md

 ## 🛠 Example Use Case

-This userscript enhances your web browsing experience with privacy-focused redirections and content access:
+This userscript enhances your web browsing experience with **privacy-focused redirections and seamless content access**, helping you view public content **without login interruptions**.

-- 🔁 Automatically redirects `x.com` (Twitter) links to [nitter.net](https://nitter.net) — a privacy-respecting frontend.
-- 📚 Opens Medium premium articles for free using [archive.is](https://archive.is).
-- 🔓 Allows you to view public Instagram profiles without logging in by bypassing the login wall.
+* 🔁 **Twitter (`x.com`)**
+  Automatically hides login prompts and overlays, allowing you to read tweets and explore profiles without being signed in.

+* 🔓 **Instagram**
+  Bypasses the login wall when viewing public profiles or posts, so you can scroll freely without interruption.

+* 🧵 **Reddit**
+  Removes the "Join Reddit" banner and login popup, letting you read threads, comments, and posts without an account.

+* ❓ **Quora**
+  Disables the "Continue Reading" overlay and blur effect so you can view full answers without needing to log in.

+* 📚 **Medium**
+  Automatically redirects premium article links to [archive.is](https://archive.is), giving you full access to public posts without encountering paywalls.

-These features work automatically in the background once the script is installed — no need to click anything!
+These features run silently in the background after installation — no buttons, no toggles, no fuss.

 ---